ITensor/website/docs/conventions.md

 * Private class data members are underscore spaced and end in an underscore.
   For example, `last_energy_` or `curr_index_`.

-* Class methods modifying objects do not return a copy (but may return a reference).
+* Class methods modifying objects do not return a copy (though may return a reference).
   For example, `I.doprime()` increases the prime level of `Index I` in place.

 * Free methods modifying objects return a copy.
 For example, `primed(I)` returns a copy of `I` with increased prime level.

+##File Layout##

+* Each header file should primarily contain one class definition, although other closely related helper classes may be included (such as the commaInit class for initializing ITensors, defined in itensor.h).

+* Except for class definitions, function declarations, and very short inline functions (i.e. one, perhaps two line), all other code goes either at the end of a header file or in a separate .cc file.

 ##Formatting##

-* All code should be idented using 4 spaces for each indent level ("soft tabs").
+* Code should be idented using 4 spaces for each indent level ("soft tabs").
+This guarantees the code looks consistent in text editors regardless of tab stop settings.

 * Braces following function or class declarations, etc., should be on their own line and be indented to the same level as the enclosed code.
 For example: